willadam/website/foss4guk2016/index.md

 Tuesday 14th to Thursday 16th June 2016.

 * Main Conference: Tuesday 14th and Wednesday 15th June
-* Hackathon: Thursday 16th June
+* Codesprint/Hackathon: Thursday 16th June

+Registration is open from 8.30AM every day, and the conference kicks off at 9.30.
+Be early to sign up for workshops!

 ### Where